-In a very Canadian affair, Apple took to the stage at it’s developers conference to announce what’s new in its software platforms.
+Apple took to the stage at it’s developers conference to announce what’s new in its software platforms.
 Along the way, Canadian artists Drake, Weeknd, and even Poutine would make an appearance at the announcements.
 Along the way, the event would start with some real funny and end with music.
-Here are the 8 most important things about WDDC 2015 (to me, anyway).
+Here are the 8 most important thing about WDDC 2015 (to me, anyway).

 Big Apple announcements are always greeted with interest.
 This time around you’ll probably have come across slew of blogs that talk about what Apple decided to release.
 In that vain, I guess I’m no different; but, as a user and supporter of most of Apple’s technologies, I’m usually in a position to offer some insight into how the uptake might be on this stuff.
 Without further adieu, let me get into what seems like a mostly software edition of WWDC.

 One of the biggest pains for iPhone users tends to be when companies use interface conventions that vary from the standard iOS style.
-While this may change in the future, Blackberry Messenger (BBM) on the iPhone is a real offender in this category.
 If you’re a user of the location tool in BBM, you may see an error “Can’t Access Location” even if location services are on.
 Here’s what to try.

-This past week, one game seems to have risen and fallen faster than a bird without wings.
 The super-difficult Flappy Bird iOS and Android app recently made a name for itself – spreading like wildfire and then disappearing.
 Even more interesting was the game’s developer taking the game down for seemingly unusual reasons.
 Flappy Bird is gone, but for those of you that did get it, the game lives on.
-My own attempt at playing Flappy Bird yielded a score of 10.
-I wanted to take a closer look at this phenomenon to understand more.